RyanMcG/Bits-Books/README.md

         pip install -r requirements.txt

+5. Before we can run the application we must make it aware of the database.
+    Copy the `database-example.yml` file to `database.yml` with the following commands and edit it accordingly.

+        cp database-example.yml database.yml
+        $EDITOR database.yml

-5. That's it!
+6. That's it!
 To start the app just run:

         python web.py